tudurom/bsc-thesis/doc/main.typ

 background and the mode of operation of the 'trusting trust' attack.
 On top of that, I write about
-what reproducible builds are in more detail and introduce a method to discover the attack involving a second compiler, complete with the research questions and the scope of this thesis. @method describes a self-reproducing attack inserted in the Go compiler and its implementation.
+what reproducible builds are in more detail and present the research questions and the scope of this thesis. @method describes a self-reproducing attack inserted in the Go compiler and its implementation.
 @results shows a method to trivially discover the attack with the help of